Texas high court blocks Houston plan to offer mail ballots

 In the ruling, the justices sidestepped the issue of whether mail-in voting was safer in the pandemic, ruling instead that current Texas law wouldn’t allow Harris County to send mass ballot applications.

-“We, of course, take no side in these policy debates, which we leave to legislators and others,” the court wrote in its order.
 “The question before us is not whether voting by mail is good policy or not, but what policy the Legislature has enacted.
-It is purely a question of law.”
+It is purely a question of law,” the court wrote in its ruling.

+Democrats, who believe this year’s election is their biggest opportunity in Texas in decades, slammed the decision.
+“Once again, the all-Republican Texas Supreme Court steps into this election against the interests of voters and a functioning democracy,” said Gilberto Hinojosa, chairman of the Texas Democratic Party.

 The case is among several significant battles over voting in Texas that are still playing out in courts with four weeks until Nov.
-3. An appeals court reversed a federal judge’s decision to reinstate straight-ticket voting in Texas, and Abbott had faced a lawsuit from within his own party over his decision to extend early voting by six days.
+3. An appeals court reversed a federal judge’s decision to reinstate straight-ticket voting in Texas, which Democrats had sought over concerns of voters waiting in long lines on Election Day during the pandemic, particularly in large counties that have longer ballots.

+Abbott had also faced a lawsuit from within his own party over his decision to extend early voting by six days, part of an extraordinary backlash the governor has faced from the right wing of the GOP over his handling of the pandemic.
+In a separate order Wednesday, the Texas Supreme Court rejected that effort to scale back early voting, saying the challenge came too close to the election.

 The weekslong battle over whether mail-in ballot applications can be proactively sent to every registered voter in Texas’ most populous county has not appeared to dampen interest in the option.
 More than 200,000 voters around Houston have already requested a mail-in ballot, roughly double the number in a typical presidential election year, said Susan Hays, an attorney for Harris County.